If I have just 3 days there

 3 days?
 I'd recommend Jade Emperor Pagoda which is 6 km out of District 1 and is one of the most beautiful pagodas in Ho Chi Minh.
 Any Cyclo can easily get you there and if you go high noon or early afternoon, the light can be fantastic: http://www.flickr.com/photos/simonmonk/sets/72157624547130445/

-I'd also highly recommend the 5am morning market in Cantho which is a town in the delta, but that's a short trip of itself (although highly recommended too). about 9 years ago
+I'd also highly recommend the 5am morning market in Cantho which is a town in the delta, but that's a short trip of itself (although highly recommended too). over 9 years ago

 It might seem like a tourist thing to do, but the Ho Chi Minh War Museum is still quite amazing - It's located at 28 Vo Van Tan, in District 3.
 Also agree with Simon, the market in Cantho is stunning.

-I went there first in 2002 and then last year, the changes are amazing, such a vibrant city, warm and friendly locals, can't wait to go back. about 9 years ago
+I went there first in 2002 and then last year, the changes are amazing, such a vibrant city, warm and friendly locals, can't wait to go back. over 9 years ago

 I regret not doing the Cu Chi Tunnels...
 I've heard good things!
 Other than that ... definitely want to make your way down to Can Tho to see the floating market if you've never been to one.
-Other than that ... eat some pho and take a ride on the cyclo to see some sites! :) about 9 years ago
+Other than that ... eat some pho and take a ride on the cyclo to see some sites! :) over 9 years ago

 Go To Sui Thien park, there is a lot ancient chinese big tea port etc, big frog on display, remember to go below the main gate, try to wear cloth of ancient people, take photo in that old palace look environment.